DhruvGangwani/HandwritingDigitRecognition/README.md

 # HandwritingDigitRecognition

-Dataset contains 70,000 samples of handwritten digits from 0 to 9 size of training set is 60,000 size of testing set is 10,000
+Dataset contains 70,000 samples of handwritten digits from 0 to 9.
+Size of training set is 60,000.
+Size of testing set is 10,000.

 Model uses :
 1. Convolution Layer